Skip to content

 Faculty Titles

-• Refer to the HLS Faculty Directory for the complete list of faculty names and titles.
+Please refer to the Harvard Law School Faculty Directory for the most up-to-date list of faculty names and titles.

-• Capitalize titles before a name, but lowercase after: Professor of Practice Naz Modirzadeh is an expert on counterterrorism and international law; Naz Modirzadeh, professor of practice, is researching counterterrorism; “We are closing in on an answer,” the professor said.
+• Capitalize titles before a name, but do not capitalize after, or when the faculty member is referred to by their title alone out of context: Professor of Practice Naz Modirzadeh is an expert on counterterrorism and international law; Naz Modirzadeh, professor of practice, is researching counterterrorism; “We are closing in on an answer,” the professor said.

-• Make sure the title is in fact a title and not a description of expertise: Assistant Professor of Law Nikolas Bowie references his full title and should be capitalized when it appears before his name; HLS constitutional law scholar Nikolas Bowie describes his area of focus and should not be capitalized.
+• Make sure the title is, in fact, a title and not a description of expertise: Professor of Law Nikolas Bowie references his full title and should be capitalized when it appears before his name; Harvard Law constitutional law scholar Nikolas Bowie describes his area of focus and should not be capitalized.

-• Named professorships are capped even following the person’s name: Yochai Benkler, Jack N. and Lillian R. Berman Professor for Entrepreneurial Legal Studies, has released a new study.
+• Named professorships are capitalized even following the person’s name: Yochai Benkler, Jack N. and Lillian R. Berman Professor for Entrepreneurial Legal Studies, has released a new study.

 • In subsequent citations, use the individual’s last name only: Bartholet said, not Professor Bartholet said.